VoteVets.org: 2024-2026

+Gallego defeated Republican Kari Lake and outperformed the presidential ticket by 8 percentage points.
+Slotkin won Michigan's Senate seat despite Donald Trump carrying the state.

+In 2025, VoteVets announced a $1 million investment to recruit over 100 veteran candidates for the 2026 midterm elections.
+The recruitment effort focused on competitive House and Senate races where military veteran candidates could leverage electoral advantages in swing districts.

 Action Fund

 VoteVets.org Action Fund, the group's non-profit wing, has also been active in the paid airwaves.
 The first ad generated by the action fund was an ad critical of then-Democratic Senator Joe Lieberman, for "failing to ask the tough questions" on the war.
 The group ran a newspaper ad and radio ad, featuring Jeremy Broussard, in Connecticut.
 The Action Fund also commissioned a 2006 poll, conducted by pollster Celinda Lake, of troops who had returned from Iraq.
 That poll found many troops did not feel they were given what they needed to succeed in Iraq, and even more had faced medical, mental, and financial hardship when they returned home.

 The action fund ran a television ad that gained national prominence titled, "Because of Iraq."
 That ad was notable because it included the image of another television ad, featuring Osama bin Laden, produced by the Republican National Committee, commonly referred to as the "ticking time bomb" ad.
 The ad from VoteVets begins with a series of veterans of the war explaining what they felt was a negative impact of the war in Iraq.
 For example, one veteran said, "Because of Iraq, there are more terrorists in the world."
 At the end of the VoteVets ad, General Wesley Clark says, "So if you see commercials telling you to be afraid of terrorism, remember: It's because of Iraq."